 Types of Irons

-Golf irons for seniors are typically cavity back or hybrid golf irons.
-The hybrid irons are becoming more and more popular.
+Golf clubs for seniors are typically cavity back or hybrid golf irons.
+Hybrid irons are becoming more and more popular.
 Hybrid golf irons tend to launch quicker and fly a little further out of a bad lie.

-Forgiveness is the most important factor to consider when choosing senior golf irons.
-Some things to look for in forgiving irons include a large sweet spot, offset club head and a wider sole on the club.
+Forgiveness is the most important factor to consider when choosing senior golf clubs.
+Some things to look for in forgiving clubs include a large sweet spot, offset club head, and a wider sole on the club.